-When Points of Light partnered with Disney Parks to create a guide for small organizations for working with family volunteers, we interviewed 1,000 participants of organizations under a $1 million revenue who have participated in the Disney Family Volunteering Rewards Program.
-We wanted to understand how to encourage schools and nonprofits to engage families in volunteer activities.
+We interviewed 1,000 participants of organizations with under $1 million in revenue to understand how to encourage schools and nonprofits to engage families in volunteer activities.
 We wanted to know how to create programs that work for families, how to recruit families to participate and how to make it easy – and fun – for them to volunteer.

 Here’s what we heard from project coordinators we surveyed about how to engage families and young people in volunteer efforts: